Suno Chanda: Digital release

 Alongside the series release on YouTube, it also released on Starzplay and ZEE5.

 Reception

 The series broke previous records for Hum TV and is one of the most successful and watched dramas during Ramadan.
 It is praised for its blend of reality and culture mixed with humour and was applauded with positive reviews.
 The last episode of the drama aired on the first day of Eid-ul-Fitr.
 Aziz and Saeed are praised for their on-screen chemistry.Speaking to The Express Tribune, Aziz said that she is overwhelming and did not expect the series to be a massive hit.
 She further said about the character she played, "Jiya made me feel happy, and I was really intrigued by the fact that these two people, married to each other, know each other inside and out, but still don't want to live their lives together.
 Then, when I found out about their Tom & Jerry dynamic, and absolutely loved it!"

+In a 2025 article published in The News International, the reviewer Sana Hussain found that for its humour, the series stood out to an extent.